Build an India Gold Price App with JavaScript

 Yes, and it does not need a card.
 The free plan gives you 1,000 calls a month at 30 requests a minute, covering the live gold (XAU) spot price.
 Paid plans add silver and copper, futures settlement data, higher limits, and commercial rights:

 The live spot price is a continuously updated oracle, not a once-a-day snapshot.
 Futures settlement values update on the exchange's settlement schedule.
-The point of the API is that you never have to guess which one you are looking at: every response stamps each source with its own timestamp and sets is_stale when a value is older than its expected refresh window.
+The point of the API is that you never have to guess which one you are looking at: every response carries computed_at and sets is_stale when a value is older than its expected refresh window, and ?include=sources breaks that down to a per-source timestamp when you need it.
 You read the freshness off the payload rather than trusting a blanket "real-time" label.

 Free is 30 requests a minute; paid plans go to 120 and 500.
 Every response returns the standard X-RateLimit-Remaining header, so the correct pattern is to read that header and back off when it runs low rather than polling blind and eating 429s.
 For most apps a short client-side cache, matched to how often the underlying value actually moves, keeps you well inside the free tier.

 A bearer token.
 Keys are prefixed ga_live_ and go in the Authorization header.
-There is also an anonymous surface, capped at 100 requests an hour per IP, that returns a trimmed shape (price, bid, ask, the karat-gram fan, and the staleness fields) so you can test before you sign up.
-Authenticating unlocks the full shape: open, high, low, previous close, change, and the cross-source divergence fields.
+There is also an anonymous surface, capped at 100 requests an hour per IP, that returns the same lean default shape as an authenticated call (price, bid, ask, and the staleness fields) so you can test before you sign up.
+Authenticating doesn't change the default, but it unlocks ?include=stats for open, high, low, previous close, change, and the cross-source divergence fields — ?include=sources and ?include=karat are available either way.

 Yes, and this is the part most APIs hide.
-Every response includes a sources[] array, one row per upstream, each with its own price and timestamp.
-When sources disagree the response carries divergence_bps and a divergence_flag, so you can decide your own tolerance instead of trusting a single blended number with no provenance.
+Add ?include=sources and the response includes a sources[] array, one row per upstream, each with its own price and timestamp.
+When sources disagree, ?include=stats (authenticated) carries divergence_bps and a divergence_flag, so you can decide your own tolerance instead of trusting a single blended number with no provenance.
 If you are building anything where a wrong price has a cost, that visibility is the reason to use a structured API over scraping a webpage.

 Yes.
 The MCP server is included on every plan, including free.
 You add one config block to Claude, Cursor, or any MCP-capable runtime and the agent fetches the live price directly, with no hand-rolled tool code.
 The data is the same one the REST API serves.
 There is a full MCP walkthrough if you want the setup detail.